o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 - Material Canvas supports multiple document types for ".materialgraph", ".materialgraphnode", and ".shader" files.
 - Shader Management Console supports one document type for ".shadervariantlist" files.

-Multiple documents can be opened and edited at the same time.
+You can open and edit multiple documents at the same time.
 - Each document will be represented and accessible using a tab at the top of the central window.
 - Each document tab displays the file name of the document.
 - Right clicking on a tab will open a context menu with document-centric actions.